pombase/website/src/docs/status/gene-characterisation.PomBase.md

   <td style="white-space: nowrap;">[Missing activities ({{getMissingActivityCount() | async}})](/gocam/missing-activities)</td>
   <td>
     A list of activities known or suspected to occur in fission yeast but not yet associated with a gene product.
-These “pathway holes” have been identified through GO-CAM causal model curation.
+These "pathway holes" have been identified through GO-CAM causal model curation.
   </td>
 </tr>
 </table>